 Overview

-The ESTIMATE (ESTImating Mortality in breAsT cancEr) tool provides a population-based, non-parametric estimate of the cumulative risk of breast cancer-specific mortality (BCSM), non-BCSM, and all-cause mortality for women with HR+ breast cancer based on specific characteristics, and for flexible periods of time after initial diagnosis.
-The user interface (UI) enables selection among several patient/tumor characteristics – including age at diagnosis, tumor size (T), nodal status (N), tumor grade, and the number of years survived since initial diagnosis – and the desired the estimation time frame, which is the number of years over which to estimate, subsequent to the years already survived.
-The 'Years survived since initial diagnosis' and 'Subsequent years over which to estimate' inputs are synergistic, such that the user can only estimate up to 20 years post-diagnosis.
+The ESTIMATE (ESTImating Mortality in breAsT cancEr) tool provides a population-based, non-parametric estimate of the cumulative risk of breast cancer-specific mortality (BCSM), non-BCSM, and all-cause mortality for women with HR+ or triple-negative (TNBC) breast cancer based on specific characteristics, and for flexible periods of time after initial diagnosis.
+The user interface (UI) enables selection from prognostic variables including age at diagnosis, tumor size (T), nodal status (N), and tumor grade, as well desired the estimation timeframe, and the option to include 95% confidence intervals.
+To define the estimation timeframe, the user inputs the number of years the patient has survived since initial diagnosis and the number of subsequent years over which to estimate risk.
+These inputs are synergistic, such that the user can only estimate up to 20 years post-diagnosis for HR+ patients, or 7 years for TNBC patients.
 Based on the specified inputs, ESTIMATE subsets the full study cohort and estimates cumulative incidence of death in the chosen subgroup.
 Point estimates and plots of the cumulative incidence functions for BCSM, non-BCSM, and all-cause mortality are provided, each equipped with optional confidence intervals.
 Brief interpretive descriptions are also included with each set of output.
 This tool was developed using the shiny package in R.

 HR+ Consort Diagram